Nivesh00/configmap-admission-webhook/README.md

 Since configmaps are stored on disk, it is not recommended to store sensitive data like api keys, passwords etc. in them.
 These kind of data are better store in a secret, which are stored in memory.

 > [!CAUTION]
-> This repo is more a learning project that anything and is not intended to be actually used
+> This repo is more a learning project that anything and is not intended to be actually used e.g. in production etc.

 ## Webhook Server